OctopusDeploy/docs/docs/how-to/move-the-octopus-home-folder-and-the-tentacle-home-and-application-folders.md

 & "$octopus" configure --home="$newHome"

 # You also want to update the path to your artifacts, logs and internal nuget repository when moving your home directory
+# The following path updates only update the paths, if you want to keep your existing artifacts and logos make sure you copy them to the new location
 $nugetPath = $newHome + "\Packages"
 $artifactPath = $newHome + "\Artifacts"
 $taskLogs = $newHome + "\TaskLogs"